nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/downloadable-products.md

   - **User agreement text** editor is then displayed enabling you to enter/edit the user agreement text.
 - **Has sample download file** allows a customer to download a sample file.
   - If this is applicable, upload the **Sample download file** using the **Upload a file** button or **use download URL** by ticking the corresponding checkbox and entering the **Download URL**.
 It will be shown on the product details page and can be downloaded by any customer without any charge.

+ > [!TIP]
+ >
+ > Since downloadable products don't require shipping make sure the **Shipping enabled** field is unticked in the *Shipping* panel.

+ > [!TIP]
+ >
+ > Since you don't need to track inventory of downloadable products make sure the **Inventory method** field is set to *Don't track inventory* in the *Inventory* panel.

+## Customer registration

+Decide whether customer registration is required for downloadable products by ticking the **Require registration for downloadable products** checkbox in the *Common* panel on the **Configuration → Settings → Customer settings** page.

+## Downloadable products account page

+If you would like to hide the 'Downloadable products' menu item from the customer account page go to the **Configuration → Settings → Customer settings** page and tick the **Hide 'Downloadable products' tab** checkbox.

 ## See also